Michael L. Galyean, Ph.D.,

 - Allow the unavailability of a course(s) to delay the student from graduating on time, in which case the university will pay the institutional tuition and fees for the student to take the unavailable course(s) at Texas Tech University in a later term.

-For more information on the GOT program and its benefits, refer to www.depts.ttu.edu/graduateontime/ or contact DaNay Phelps, 234 West Hall, 806.742.0876, firstname.lastname@example.org.
+For more information on the GOT program and its benefits, refer to www.graduateontime.ttu.edu or contact Student Success & Retention, 237 West Hall, 806.742.7774, firstname.lastname@example.org.

-Note: The Graduate-On-Time Partnership Agreement program is not a rebate program.
-This program is a savings program.
-For information concerning the State of Texas Tuition Rebate for Certain Undergraduates, visit www.depts.ttu.edu/studentbusinessservices/resources/tuitionRebate.php.
+Note: The Graduate-On-Time Partnership Agreement program is a savings program.
+For information concerning the State of Texas Tuition Rebate for Certain Undergraduates see www.depts.ttu.edu/studentbusinessservices/resources/tuitionRebate.php.